-The Brink: A new documentary goes behind the scenes with Steve Bannon
+The Brink: Documentary goes behind the scenes with Steve Bannon

-A new fly-on-the-wall documentary about US President Donald Trump's disgraced adviser Steve Bannon reveals his grandiose aspirations and self-regard, as well as his limitations.
+A fly-on-the-wall documentary about US President Donald Trump's disgraced former adviser Steve Bannon, in which he reveals his grandiose aspirations as well as his limitations, opens Thursday in Paris.

 During her year in the Bannon camp, Klayman watched him pound Red Bulls as he strategised in his DC townhouse, pose for pictures with adoring fans around the country and travel repeatedly to Europe in the hope of forming a continent-wide coalition of far-right parties that could dominate the 2019 European Parliament elections.